Attila: In the west

 On April 7, he captured Metz.
+He also captured Strasbourg.
 Other cities attacked can be determined by the hagiographic vitae written to commemorate their bishops: Nicasius was slaughtered before the altar of his church in Rheims; Servatus is alleged to have saved Tongeren with his prayers, as Saint Genevieve is said to have saved Paris.
 Lupus, bishop of Troyes, is also credited with saving his city by meeting Attila in person.

 Aëtius moved to oppose Attila, gathering troops from among the Franks, the Burgundians, and the Celts.
 A mission by Avitus and Attila's continued westward advance convinced the Visigoth king Theodoric I (Theodorid) to ally with the Romans.
 The combined armies reached Orléans ahead of Attila, thus checking and turning back the Hunnish advance.
 Aëtius gave chase and caught the Huns at a place usually assumed to be near Catalaunum (modern Châlons-en-Champagne).
 Attila decided to fight the Romans on plains where he could use his cavalry.

 The two armies clashed in the Battle of the Catalaunian Plains, the outcome of which is commonly considered to be a strategic victory for the Visigothic-Roman alliance.
 Theodoric was killed in the fighting, and Aëtius failed to press his advantage, according to Edward Gibbon and Edward Creasy, because he feared the consequences of an overwhelming Visigothic triumph as much as he did a defeat.
 From Aëtius' point of view, the best outcome was what occurred: Theodoric died, Attila was in retreat and disarray, and the Romans had the benefit of appearing victorious.